mattcg/language-tags/README.md

 ## Updating ##

-Run `bin/import` to update data from the latest official IANA-hosted version.
+Run `make update` to update data from the latest official IANA-hosted version.
 The registry file format is converted to JSON automatically and the files in `lib/` are updated.

 If there are changes, please make a pull request.